More Than Training, My View

 A signal => A behavior => A consequence

 Note: The correct term is reinforcer, not reward: “The strengthening effect is missed, by the way, when reinforcers are called rewards.
 People are rewarded, but behavior is reinforced.
-If, as you walk along the street, you look down and find some money, and if money is reinforcing, you will tend to look down again for some time, but we should not say that you were rewarded for looking down.
+If you walk along the street, you look down and find some money, and if money is reinforcing, you will tend to look down again for some time, but we should not say that you were rewarded for looking down.
 As the history of the word shows, reward implies compensation, something that offsets a sacrifice or loss, if only the expenditure of effort.
 We give heroes medals, students degrees, and famous people prizes, but those rewards are not directly contingent on what they have done, and it is generally felt that the rewards would not be deserved if they had been worked for.”
 (Skinner, 1986, p.
 569).

-Note: I defend that all training based on fear or intimidation, should be considered, by definition, “coercive training” or “coercive behavior (from the trainer)” rather than “aversive.”
+Note: I defend that all training based on fear or intimidation should be considered, by definition, “coercive training” or “coercive behavior (from the trainer)” rather than “aversive.”

 Note 3: About some studies and training techniques:

-3- Concluding the previous note, it is my opinion that labeling, classifying or using unclear definitions (or popular ones) about training methods in a study is a dangerous and biased path that invalidates it from its hypothesis.
+3- Concluding the previous note, it is my opinion that labeling, classifying, or using unclear definitions (or popular ones) about training methods in a study is a dangerous and biased path that invalidates it from its hypothesis.

 I’m seeing a current (and increasing) trend stating that “fear is an emotion and emotions are not reinforced.”
-There are also few mentions about classical conditioning that “doesn’t reinforce nothing.”
+There are also a few mentions about classical conditioning that “doesn’t reinforce nothing.”
 When I look for its references, I just found popular articles with a few allusions to neuroscience and the amygdala function, with a very passionate speech, in my opinion.